What Are Advantages and Disadvantages of FHA Mortgages

 The second is the called the annual MIP, although it's added to your monthly mortgage payments.

-This MIP is determined by the borrower's LTV, loan size
+This MIP is determined by the borrower's LTV, loan size and duration.
+Because the numbers vary, this handy chart provides FHA insurance premium details.

 A borrower's front-end ratio (mortgage payment, home owners association fees, property taxes, mortgage insurance, property insurance) usually needs to be less than 31 percent of gross income, although due to extenuating circumstances borrowers might be approved with ratios as high as 46.99 percent.

-Like so many government-backed programs, there are strict rules and disclosures, but for many
+Like so many government-backed programs, there are strict rules and disclosures, but for many Americans an FHA mortgage is the best way to buy a home.

 Which Type of FHA Mortgage Is Right for You?